The River Lee runs through London from its source near Luton all the way to the Thames at Stratford.

 Three Mills Island

 When exploring the Lee Valley area, a great place to begin is Three Mills Island, surrounded by three channels of the River Lee.
 Here you will find the oldest and largest tidal mill in the country, the scenic House Mill, built in 1776.
-The Grade I listed Mill is open for guided tours ever Sunday (£3) from May to October, and on the first Sundays of March, April and December.
-Refreshments are available from the Miller's House Café.
+The Grade I listed Mill is open for guided tours every Sunday (£3) from May to October, and on the first Sundays of March, April and December.
+Refreshments are available from the Miller's House Cafe.
+And kids will love the new Wild Kingdom Playspace.

-More recently, Three Mills has become famous in the film world with the presence of the 3 Mills Studio.
-Films such as Sherlock Holmes 2 and Attack the Block were filmed here, while the recording studios are familiar to stars such as Lady Gaga and the Black Eyed Peas.
+Three Mills has also become famous in the film world with the presence of the 3 Mills Studio.
+Movies such as Sherlock Holmes 2 and Attack the Block were filmed here, while the recording studios are familiar to stars such as Lady Gaga and the Black Eyed Peas.

 Contemporary Art at The Nunnery Gallery